Thinking Beyond Borders

 Employees, that are performing dependent personal services, are not responsible to take any action for contributing to the Turkish Social Security System since the employers are responsible for all registration and required monthly reporting procedures.

-Employees’ social security portion is %15 whereas the employer portion is %22, 5 (including unemployment).
-However, social security contributions are capped at the following amount for the 2nd period of 2015 which is updated by the end of the each calendar year: 8.277,90
+Employees’ social security portion is %15 whereas the employer portion is %22,5 (including unemployment).
+However, social security contributions are capped at the following amount for whole year 2016: 10.705,50 ₺

 Individuals who have a filing requirement of annual income tax return shall submit their returns between 1-25 March in the subsequent year of the taxation year, which is the calendar year.